Solo Travel in Moldova

 - To book or check availability for Tiraspol Hostel

 Go Adventure Moldova – This company is just great!
 I personally used them during my stay in Moldova and they were really informative and friendly and felt more like friends by the end of each tour.
 Specialising in adventure and culture travel you can have any type of experience from kayaking and biking to visiting an art centre and taking part in a traditional workshop.
-Plus you get someone to enjoy your meals with whilst learning more about the local culture.
+Plus you get someone to enjoy your meals with whilst learning more about the local Moldova culture on a guided tour and day trip.

 Winerist – Is a trusted international platform which offer tours to Moldova’s best wineries.
 You can’t come all the way here and not sample the Moldovan wine.

-Tiraspol Hostel – Tim at Tiraspol Hostel shows you the best of Transnistria.
+Tiraspol Hostel – Tim at Tiraspol Hostel shows you the best of Transnistria on his guided tours.
 Anything you want to do here he’ll help you to arrange it.
-From hidden Soviet villages and abandoned Soviet factories to tours of the autonomous republic of Gagauzia.
+From a city tour to hidden Soviet villages and abandoned Soviet factories to tours of the autonomous republic of Gagauzia.

 Travelling Around Moldova